urbaman/HomeLab/kubernetes-02.md

 vi traefik.yaml
 ```

-Go to the persistence section, turn it to true, uncomment the esistingClaim line and set it to the claim above
+Go to the persistence section, turn it to true, uncomment the esistingClaim line and set it to the claim above.

+Go to the ports section, and set to true both the metrics and the dashboard expose settings.

 ### Install